JackDanna/FogentRoleplayTemplate/README.md

 If Disabling Characteristics are gained mid-campaign, it should make intuitive sense for that character.
 Maybe they picked up an addiction, got their heart broken, have a new fear of a monster they've recently faced or are suffering the long-lasting impact of a serious injury they took.
 Regardless this should be a negotiation between the player and Narrator.

+At character creation, player characters that take Disabling Characteristics that makes a Core Skill Incompetent (level -1), an additional Skill Point is gained.

+At character creation, players characters that take a Disabling Characteristic that makes an Attribute's level -1, an additional Attribute Point is gained.

 |                     Name                     |                                           Description                                           |  Duration  |  Source  |
 | :------------------------------------------: | :---------------------------------------------------------------------------------------------: | :--------: | :-------: |
 |              Disabling: Amnesia              |                       Character is missing a large portion of their past.                       | Indefinite | Backstory |